Transport in Turkey: Rail network

 There are daily regular passenger trains all through the network.
 TCDD has started an investment program of building 5.000 km high-speed lines until 2023.
-As of October 2019, three high speed train routes are running: Ankara-Eskişehir-İstanbul, Ankara-Konya and İstanbul-Eskişehir-Konya.
+Multiple high speed train routes are running, including: Ankara-Eskişehir-İstanbul, Ankara-Konya and Ankara-Sivas lines.

 The freight transportation is mainly organized as block trains for domestic routes, since TCDD discourages under 200 to loads by surcharges.

 Urban rail

 After almost 30 years without any trams, Turkey is experiencing a revival in trams.
 Established in 1992, the tram system of Istanbul earned the best large-scale tram management award in 2005.
 Another award-winning tram network belongs to Eskişehir (EsTram) where a modern tram system opened in 2004.
+In 2010, Kayseri (Kayseray) won the "Worldwide Project of the Year" and "Best Urban Integration Project of the Year" awards for being a light rail system with nearly the entire route constructed as a green track.
 Several other cities are planning or constructing tram lines, with modern low-flow trams.

 By 2014, there have been 12 cities in Turkey using railroads for transportation.